 CYC Certified Practitioners maintain high standards of practice and do not have criminal history that denies them opportunity to work with children, youth, or families in the state or province where (s)he lives and/or works.
 CYC Certified Practitioners are required to notify the CYC Office of any criminal history or changes in criminal history that would cause the practitioner to be denied employment working with children, youth or families in the state or province where (s)he lives and/or works.

 Practitioners sign a statement to this effect during the application process.
-Each year during the renewal process, practitioners update this information and reaffirm compliance with the policy.
+Upon renewal, practitioners update this information and reaffirm compliance with the policy.
 Practitioners are required to notify CYCCB of changes in their criminal history status within 30 days of the change.

 Practitioners are ethically bound to report other practitioners if they have knowledge that the practitioner is CYC certified and is denied employment working with children, youth or families in the state or province where (s)he works.
 Failure to abide by this requirement is grounds for termination of certification.